 Quantitative Research and the Hypothesis

-If the market researcher is conducting quantitative research, at this point, theories can be considered and analyzed comparatively with the tested hypothesis.
-When a market researcher is conducting qualitative research, then the formal hypothesis testing does not take place.
-However, the market researcher may form generalizations based on the strength of the data and themes that have emerged.
+When a market researcher is conducting quantitative research, existing theories can be considered and analyzed comparatively with the tested hypothesis.
+When a market researcher is conducting qualitative research, no formal hypothesis testing takes place; however, the market researcher may form generalizations based on the strength of the data and themes that have emerged.

 Data collection and data analysis in qualitative research are iterative.
-That is to say, data collection doesn't happen all at once and then—as though the market researcher has thrown a switch—data analysis begins.
-Rather, some data is collected, which is considered by the researcher, and then some more data is collected and considered, and so on.
-At a certain point, when sufficient data clusters or patterns emerge, the market researcher will decide that the data collection can slow, stop, or change direction.
+Data collection doesn't happen all at once, and analysis begins at the discretion of the researcher.
+When sufficient data clusters or patterns emerge, the market researcher can decide that the data collection should slow, stop, or change direction.

-Data collection and data analysis in quantitative research are distinct stages.
-To mingle data collection and data analysis in the manner of qualitative research would compromise the integrity of the data.
-Some scientists believe that a lack of boundaries in the data collection and data analysis processes causes the data to become contaminated—and the research to lack rigor.
-Findings from this kind of compromised research would not be considered robust by the scientific community as the test cannot be precisely replicated.
+Data collection and data analysis in quantitative research happen at distinct, and non-discretionary stages.
+To mingle data collection and data analysis in the manner of qualitative research would compromise the integrity of the test, as a lack of boundaries contaminates the testing process.
+Findings from this kind of research cannot be considered robust by the scientific community as the test cannot be precisely replicated.

-Bottom-up research methods feel more unstructured, but they are no less scientific than structured top-down research methods.
-Because each type of research approach has its own advantages and disadvantages, it is not uncommon for a study to employ mixed methods.
+Bottom-up research methods feel more unstructured, but they are no less scientific than structured top-down methods.
+Every type of research approach has its own advantages and disadvantages, and it's not uncommon for a study to employ mixed methods.

-A market researcher who uses mixed methods applies a deductive research approach to the components of the study that show strong theoretical ties.
+A market researcher who chooses a mixed-method approach applies deductive research to the components of the study that show strong theoretical ties.
 Alternately, an inductive research approach is applied to the components of the study that seem to require a more exploratory inquiry.